-Stewart was appointed a Director of the Company on 1 May 2017.
 Stewart is an experienced corporate financier with a decade of investment banking experience.
 Most recently, he was Managing Director and Head of Metals & Mining at Cantor Fitzgerald Europe, based in London.
 He had responsibility for client coverage of public and private mining companies across precious metals and base metals, bulks, fertilizers and specialty metals.
 He has a broad range of international financial advisory, equity capital markets and corporate broking transaction experience including initial public offerings, financings and M&A.